rsmets/personal-site/src/content/blog/agentic-ai.md

 #### Voice

 My favorite custom voice service is offered by [ElevenLabs](https://elevenlabs.io/).
+The leading open source alternative is [F5-TTS](https://github.com/SWivid/F5-TTS), which I have yet to be hands on with.
+The convenience of ElevenLabs offering is undeniable.

-However, I would be remiss not to mention the [RealTime](https://openai.com/index/introducing-the-realtime-api/) API by OpenAI that is currently in beta.
-The natural conversational ability that the API supports is spectacular.
+I would be remiss not to mention the [RealTime](https://openai.com/index/introducing-the-realtime-api/) API by OpenAI that is currently in beta.
+The natural conversational ability that the API serves is spectacular.
 It even supports ["prompting for voices"](https://platform.openai.com/docs/guides/realtime/overview?text-generation-quickstart-example=audio#prompting-for-voices) which allows you to dictate a prompt simply by the inflections in your voice.
 I cannot wait until they allow you to use your own [voice](https://platform.openai.com/docs/guides/realtime/overview?text-generation-quickstart-example=audio#voices) model.

 #### Avatar